 IGNITE YOUR PASSION

-As a music major, you’ll learn about music, its history, its cultural impact and its performance practices.
-You’ll need to select a concentration in either Applied Studies, Music History & Literature, or Music Theory & Composition.
+As a music major, you’ll learn about music, its history, its cultural impact, and its performance practices.
+You’ll need to select a concentration in either Applied Studies, Music History & Literature, Music Theory & Composition, or Sound Recording Technology.
 You should also seriously consider adding an academic minor to define your career path in addition to a BA in Music.

 Our small setting adds up to big opportunity.
 Here, you’re not just another talented musician trying to stand out from hundreds of others; you’re a valued member of a family.
 When you first arrive on campus, we’ll assign you a faculty mentor who will guide you until you graduate.
 You’ll get to know our amazing, dedicated music professors.
 They are all distinguished performers who hold degrees from leading musical institutions.
 They will become personally invested in your success and open doors for you.